How to Choose a Time Clock

 - Paper time cards get lost, or ruined.
 Time card racks can help.

-- Malfunctioning machines will need to be replaced
+- Malfunctioning machines need repair or replacement

 Recommendation